A survey on the growth rate inequality for sphere endomorphisms: C1 scenario

-These sets of hypothesis (smooth and preserves some “geographical” (singular) foliation ) were later considered in \cite{gmnp}, where they considered what happens when one changes the “geography” and replace the assumption of smoothness by another one.
-More precisely, they specify certain foliations with only one sigularity and ask the map to be smooth near this ``pole'' therefore obtaining the growth rate inequality.\\
+These sets of hypotheses (smooth and preserving some ``geographical'' (singular) foliation) were later considered in \cite{gmnp}, where the authors considered what happens when one changes the ``geography'' and replaces the assumption of smoothness by another one.
+More precisely, certain foliations with only one singularity are specified and the map is required to be smooth near this ``pole'' in order to have the rate.

-Their research carried on by studying “toy models” which may help one to understand the mechanism of creating periodic points under the assumption of smoothness.
-See \cite{gmnp2}, where they confirm Shub's conjecture for smooth maps of $S^2$ preserving the longitudinal foliation.\\
+The research in \cite{gmnp} was carried out by studying ``toy models'' which may help one to understand the mechanism of creating periodic points under the assumption of smoothness.
+See \cite{gmnp2}, where the authors confirm Shub's conjecture for smooth maps of $S^2$ preserving the longitudinal foliation.